chruxin/UBC-Courses/2017S1-CPSC313/MidtermReview.md

 - Block size: larger block sizes increase spatial locality (hit rates) but decrease temporal locality (fewer lines fit in the cache).
 - Associativity (choice of *E*): higher associativity decreases the # of misses, but it's also slower.
 - Write strategy: In general, caches further down the hierarchy are more likely to use write-back than write-through.

+## Memory Mountain

+Information that *can* be discovered by a memory mountain:

+- block size: where the slopes of spatial locality “flatten out”.
+- cache size: the ridges of temporal locality

+Information that *cannot* be discovered by a memory mountain:

+- replacement policy
+- associativity
+- behaviours for `write` operations: write-through vs write-back, write-allocate vs no-write-allocate

 ## File Size Table